-OUR COMMITMENT TO REWARDING SHAREHOLDERS
+COMMITMENT TO REWARDING SHAREHOLDERS

-Backed by strong cash flow generation and a strengthened balance sheet, the Board of Directors has declared a maiden dividend of 0.8 cents per share, representing a dividend payout ratio of 28.3%.

-As we continue to grow, we remain committed to rewarding shareholders.
-As such, we are pleased to announce a formal dividend policy to declare dividends of not less than 20% of the Group's core earnings excluding the share of results of joint ventures and associates in any financial year.
+Backed by strong cash flow generation and a strengthening balance sheet, the Board of Directors has declared a final dividend of 0.4 cents per share, representing a dividend payout ratio of 22.1%.
+This payout is in line with our formal dividend policy to declare dividends of not less than 20% of the Group's core earnings, excluding the share of results of joint ventures and associates in any financial year.